 PCC Community Education provides hundreds of non-credit personal enrichment classes that feature local experts as instructors and do not involve grades or exams.
 Classes are offered in five general areas: Arts, Home and Garden, Language and Culture, Recreation and Wellness, and Work and Life Balance.
 Educational travel programs are also offered in addition to the programs listed below.

 Most Community Ed classes are designed for adults (age 16 and over) and are typically offered during evenings or on weekends to accommodate busy personal schedules.
-Classes are offered at PCC campuses and centers, in neighborhood locations throughout the Portland metro area, and online at pcc.edu/online.
+Classes are offered at PCC campuses and centers, in neighborhood locations throughout the Portland metro area, and online at pcc.edu/community/online.

 Non-credit classes do not meet the federal requirements for financial aid and most Veteran’s benefits, are not equivalent to credits and may not be used toward PCC certificates and degrees.